 Click here to learn more.

 Lakeview Minyan is an intentional community for people of all ages that meets on the 2nd Friday of each month at 6:30pm for a spirited, traditional, egalitarian service.
-On the 2nd Friday of the month Lakeview Minyan also hosts a vegetarian potluck dinner immediately following services.
-Anshe Emet members are invited to join the Lakeview Minyan community for services and potluck dinners.
+Anshe Emet members are invited to join this service.

 Shabbat Shelanu is a Shabbat for Us!
 A new Shabbat experience designed for congregants 50+ to connect with your Anshe Emet community.

-A musical Shabbat experience designed for families with kids in 5th thru 12th grades.
-Just bring a salad or dessert and we’ll provide the challah, grape juice, entree, vegetable and drinks.
+A musical Shabbat experience designed for families with kids in 5th thru 12th grades, followed by a Shabbat dinner.
 All are welcome!

 Shabbat Neshamah is an intimate service that blends traditional liturgy with guitar music and evocative readings for Shabbat.
 We will sit in the round, and Naomi Weiss-Weil will lead us in new, reflective melodies to familiar songs.